-The number of vehicles in the European securitisation sector grew by 74 (1.7%) during Q4-2019, according to new data from the European Central Bank.
-Total vehicles had reached an all-time high of 4,396 by the end of the quarter.
+The number of vehicles in the European securitisation sector grew by 74 (1.7%) during Q4-2019 according to data from the European Central Bank (ECB), with total vehicles reaching an all-time high of 4,380 by the end of the quarter.

 Financial Vehicle Corporation (FVC) is the term used in European law for securitisation vehicles.
 These entities are engaged in the isolation of cash flows and transfer of risk via debt securities and are primarily different from other SPVs in that they do not engage in loan origination.

-Although more Italian FVCs were launched, the net figure is lower due to more deregistrations/liquidations in Italian FVCs.
+Although more Italian FVCs were launched than in any other jurisdiction during Q4, the net figure is lower due to more deregistrations/liquidations in Italian FVCs.